toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Navigation Tabs Height
 Makes the navigation tabs (Budget, Reports, etc) smaller, and with less padding, so that you can see more of the sidebar on the screen.

-## Popup Calculator

-Provides the same calculator capability that YNAB4 had.
-* Account Screen - when adding or editing a transaction, a new button is added to the left of the 'Save and add another' or 'Save' buttons.
-Click the button to display the calculator.
-* Budget Screen - adds a new button to the right of the value in the BUDGETED column when the sub-category is selected.
-Click the button to display the calculator.

 ## Printing Improvements
 Changes print styles so budget and account sections can be easily printed.
 Due to the number of columns, the account section should be printed using landscape orientation.